Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Plane graphs with one ring

 If $G$ is a plane graph with one ring $R$, then we abbreviate $\{R\}$-critical to {\em $R$-critical}.
 Such graphs are very important for the study of critical graphs on surfaces, for the following reason:

 \begin{lemma} \mylabel{lem:diskcritical} Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$, and assume that $G$ is $\cal R$-critical.
-Let $C$ be a non-facial cycle in $G$ bounding an open disk $\Delta\subseteq \hat{\Sigma}$ such that $\Delta$ is disjoint from the rings, and let $G'$ be the graph consisting of the vertices and edges of $G$ drawn in the closure of $\Delta$.
+Let $C$ be a non-facial cycle in $G$ bounding an open disk $\Delta\subseteq \Sigma$, and let $G'$ be the graph consisting of the vertices and edges of $G$ drawn in the closure of $\Delta$.
 Then $G'$ may be regarded as a plane graph with one ring $C$, and as such it is $C$-critical. \end{lemma}

-\proof If $G'$ is not $C'$-critical, then let $e\in E(G')\setminus E(C')$ be an edge such that every precoloring of $C'$ that extends to $G'-e$ also extends to $G$.
+\proof If $G'$ is not $C$-critical, then let $e\in E(G')\setminus E(C)$ be an edge such that every precoloring of $C$ that extends to $G'-e$ also extends to $G'$.
 Observe that every precoloring of ${\cal R}$ that extends to $G-e$ also extends to $G$, contrary to the assumption that $G$ is $\cal R$-critical.~

-Critical plane graphs with \rt{one} ring of length at most twelve were described by Thomassen~\cite{thom-surf} and independently by Walls~\cite{walls-enum} (actually, both papers describe $\phi$-critical graphs for some fixed precoloring $\phi$ of $R$, but Theorem~\ref{thm-planechar} follows straightforwardly from the characterizations):
+Critical plane graphs with one ring of length at most twelve were described by Thomassen~\cite{thom-surf} and independently by Walls~\cite{walls-enum} (actually, both papers describe $\phi$-critical graphs for some fixed precoloring $\phi$ of $R$, but Theorem~\ref{thm-planechar} follows straightforwardly from the characterizations):

-\begin{theorem} Let $G$ be a plane graph of girth $5$ with one ring $R$ such that $|V((R)|\le 12$.
+\begin{theorem} Let $G$ be a plane graph of girth $5$ with one ring $R$ such that $|V(R)|\le 12$.
 If $G$ is $R$-critical and $R$ is an induced cycle, then

-\begin{itemize} \item[(a)] $|V(R)|\ge 9$ and $G-V(R)$ is a tree with at most $|V(R)|-8$ vertices, or \item[(b)] $|V(R)|\ge 10$ and $G-V(R)$ is a connected graph with at most $|V(R)|-5$ vertices containing exactly one cycle, and the length of this cycle is $5$, or \item[(c)] $|V(R)|=12$ and every second vertex of $R$ has degree two and is contained in a facial $5$-cycle. \end{itemize} \end{theorem}
+\begin{itemize} \item[(a)] $|V(R)|\ge 9$ and $G-V(R)$ is a tree with at most $|V(R)|-8$ vertices, or \item[(b)] $|V(R)|\ge 10$ and $G-V(R)$ is a connected graph with at most $|V(R)|-5$ vertices that contains exactly one cycle, and the length of this cycle is $5$, or \item[(c)] $|V(R)|=12$ and every second vertex of $R$ has degree two and is contained in a facial $5$-cycle. \end{itemize} \end{theorem}

 In this section, we generalize this result by giving bounds on the weight of planar critical graphs with one ring.